 ☐ Minimize Pesticides - restricting pesticides to only affected areas will reduce their impact on beneficial species trying to establish.
-Both organic and conventional pesticides can interact with and affect insect populations.
-Often the need for pesticides will decrease as the beneficial insect population increases, as the garden life begins to balance out. ☐ Plant Natives - offering food in the form of the native plants that attract native insects is important.
+Both organic and conventional pesticides can teract with and affect insect populations, and all bees are especially sensitive.
+Often the eed for pesticides will decrease as the beneficial insect population increases, as the garden fe begins to balance out. ☐ Plant Natives- offering food in the form of the native plants that attract native insects important.
 Plant for year-round flowering, fruiting, and seeds for a consistent supply.
-Annual flowers, vegetable and herb plants gone to seed, and even some common weeds can help. ☐ Provide Shelter - leaving garden debris such as leaves, mulch, branches, and logs will give these insects a home and protection from the elements.
-Rock piles and areas of bare ground can offer additional space. ☐ Offer Water - all living things need access to water.
-Shallow dishes or small ponds with fresh water help them year round. ☐ Use Biostimulants - molasses, seaweed, compost tea, and worm castings are just some of the products available to help encourage the establishment of these insects.
+Innual flowers, vegetable and herb plants gone to seed, and even some common weeds carelp. ☐ Provide Shelter- leaving garden debris such as leaves, mulch, branches, and logs will ive these insects a home and protection from the elements.
+Rock piles and areas of bare round can offer additional space. ☐ Offer Water- all living things need access to water.
+Shallow dishes or small ponds with resh water help them year round. ì ☐ Use Biostimulants- molasses, seaweed, compost tea, and worm castings are just son f the products available to help encourage the establishment of these insects.
+16

-Identifying both the insect to control and the damage they cause can offer important clues to determine the problem.
+Remember: Identifying both the insect to control and the damage they cause can offer important clues to determine the problem.
 Knowing when and how to intervene is critical in order to avoid unnecessary damage to other species.
 Many insects and other animals are safe and effective for controlling harmful insects, and some are available to purchase in order to establish natural populations quicker or to address more immediate needs of a specific plant or area.